arvigeus/AZ-204/Topics/Containers.md

 ## [Settings](https://learn.microsoft.com/en-us/azure/app-service/configure-custom-container)

-App settings are always encrypted when stored (encrypted-at-rest).

 App Service passes app settings to the container using the `--env` flag to set the environment variable in the container.

 ```ps